therealmuffin/synchronator/INSTALL_MANUAL_EXT.md

 <pre>
 chmod 1777 /tmp
 </pre>

+Change the user in the init.d script accordingly.

 ####KNOWN ISSUES:
 - One known case where baud rate of the serial port was not set correctly.
 I do not yet